-The total land area of Sub-Saharan Africa is approximately 23,638,000 square kilometres.
-After reaching a rate of 4.0 percent in 1980, the growth of Sub-Saharan Africa's gross domestic product slowed, eventually falling to a rate of -1.2 percent in 1983 and -0.9 percent in 1992.
-With a GDP growth rate of 3.1% on average between 1980 and 2012, it should come as no surprise that it increased to 6.1% in 2006 before dropping to 4.2% in 2012.
-(World Bank, 2015).
+The economic growth rate of Sub-Saharan Africa in 1980 was 4% and falls to -1.2 percent in 1983 and -0.9 percent in 1992.
+From 1980 to 2012, the GDP growth rate of Sub-Saharan Africa was 3.1% and later increased to 6.1% in 2006 before dropping to 4.2% in 2012 (World Bank, 2020).
 These GDP growth rate figures are particularly interesting because they show that growth rates in Sub-Saharan Africa are currently trending in an uneven and erratic way.
 This is one of the reasons why these figures are so interesting.
 Because of significant macroeconomic imbalances, the majority of Sub-Saharan African countries saw a gradual decline in their economic performance from the late 1970s to the early 1980s.
 This trend began in the 1970s and continued through the 1980s.
-These imbalances (Dramani, 2010).
+These imbalances included widening budget deficits as well as expanding current account balances (Dramani, 2010).

 In order to bring the macroeconomy back into balance and stimulate growth, governments have adopted more stringent fiscal policies, which have either increased taxes, primarily on the formal sector, or reduced spending (Ismaila & Imoughele, 2015).
 These decades were irretrievably lost for Africa's economic development.
-After some time had passed, the World

-Bank and the International Monetary Fund (IMF) made recommendations regarding programmes of structural adjustment to assist in the implementation of these policies (Thomson, Kentikelenis & Stubbs, 2017).
+After some time had passed, the World Bank and the International Monetary Fund (IMF) made recommendations regarding programmes of structural adjustment to assist in the implementation of these policies (Thomson, Kentikelenis & Stubbs, 2017).
 These programmes were implemented in a variety of nations, including Ghana, Kenya, Zambia, and Senegal, to name a few.
 For example, the National Development Plan, which was carried out in Kenya from 1997 to 2001 and was recognised by the government as structural reform, was put into effect during that time period.
 The plan acknowledged investment from the private sector as a primary engine of expansion during that time period (Bhattacharya, Oppenheim & Stern, 2015).
 In 1997, Kenya's gross domestic product (GDP) growth rate was less than 1%, but it increased to 3% that same year and then increased to 4% by the time the development plan was fully implemented in 2001.
 Despite this, between 1997 and 1999, government spending (as a percentage of GDP) remained unchanged at 16%; however, in 2000, it decreased by 1%.
-In 2001, it reached a percentage of 16 percent (World Bank, 2015).
+In 2001, it reached a percentage of 16 percent (World Bank, 2020).